stevefulme1/Cisco-AI-Pods/openshift/certificates/README.md

 ## Table of Content

+  * [Prerequisites](#prerequisites): Preparing the certificate files
   * [Run the Certificate Modules](#run-the-certificate-modules): Import User Certificate trusted sources.
   * [Manually Add API Certificate](#manually-add-api-certificate)`: Replace API self-signed certificate with signed certificate.
   * [Manually Add Ingress Gateway Certificate](#manually-add-ingress-gateway-certificate)`: Replace Ingress Gateway self-signed certificate with signed certificate.

 ## Run the Certificate Modules

+### Prerequisites

+* You must have a wildcard certificate for the fully qualified .apps subdomain and its corresponding private key.
+Each should be in a separate PEM format file.
+* The private key must be unencrypted.
+If your key is encrypted, decrypt it before importing it into OpenShift Container Platform.
+* The certificate must include the subjectAltName extension showing *.apps.<clustername>.<domain>.
+* The certificate file can contain one or more certificates in a chain.
+The file must list the wildcard certificate as the first certificate, followed by other intermediate certificates, and then ending with the root CA certificate.
+* Copy the root CA certificate into an additional PEM format file.
+* Verify that all certificates which include -----END CERTIFICATE----- also end with one carriage return after that line.

 ### Load the Variables to Environment